 The Fund has adopted all of the new and revised Standards and Interpretations issued by the AASB that are relevant to their operations and effective for the current year.

-New and revised Standards and amendments thereof and Interpretations effective for the current year that are relevant to the Fund include:
+No new or revised Standards and Interpretations effective for the current year are considered to materially impact the Fund.